rieg-ec/dotfiles/nvim/README.md

 - :%s//<replace>/g ~ replace all instances of highlighted text by <replace>
 - <Leader>f ~ put :%s/<match>/<replace>/gc into input to replace text one by one (normal)
 - \`\` ~ go back to last cursor position after done with replacing
-- <C-r> ~ enter text and replace with y/n one by one

 - zz ~ bring current line to middle of window
 - <Ctrl-e> ~ scroll window instead of cursor (useful for scrolling past end of file)